Characterizing the asymptotic and catalytic stochastic orders on topological abelian groups: Asymptotic comparison of random walks

-\cref{vss} then instantiates to the following main result, which we formulate directly in probabilistic terms using random variables.
+We can therefore instantiate \Cref{vss} to the following main result, which we formulate directly in probabilistic terms using random variables.
 In the following, all inequalities between $G$-valued random variables refer to the preorder on $G$ induced by the positive cone $G_+$, and are to be interpreted as holding almost surely.
 Let us also say that a random variable is \newterm{Radon} if its distribution is a Radon measure.
+For $G$-valued random variables $X$ and $Y$, we also write